 Small Grants Competition Announcement

-The U.S. Embassy Turkey and the Cultural Heritage Center of the Bureau of Education and Cultural Affairs of the Department of State are pleased to announce the 2019 call for proposals for the Ambassadors Fund for Cultural Preservation (AFCP) Competition.
+The U.S. Mission in Turkey and the Cultural Heritage Center of the Bureau of Education and Cultural Affairs of the Department of State are pleased to announce the 2020 call for proposals for the Ambassadors Fund for Cultural Preservation (AFCP) Competition.

 AFCP was established to support countries in preserving their cultural heritage and to demonstrate U.S. respect for other cultures.
 The AFCP competition for Turkey aims to support preservation of cultural sites or objects and museum collections of historical or cultural significance to the cultural heritage of Turkey.

 The deadline for submitting proposal is Tuesday, November 26, 2019, 17:30 Turkey time.

 The deadline for submitting applications is Tuesday, November 26, 2019, 17:30 Turkey time.

 Application form and all the required attachments must be submitted in English in electronic format to the following address:

 The application form needs to be filled in word format but attachments can be sent in jpeg and pdf.
 Please do not send e-mail with win.rar and win.zip attachments as well as links.
 Send separate emails if the application doesn`t fit in one email.
 Proposals sent to any other address will be deemed ineligible.

 Please note that only the winning applicants will be contacted.
 Due to the volume of applicants and inquiries, we don`t accept letters of intent, concept papers, or requests for meetings or phone calls prior to application.

 Floor on Amount of Individual Awards: $10,000 per project.